ArsenalFanNanning/learngit/readme.md

 Create a new branch dev.
 Add a line in master branch.
 Add a new feature.
+Add merge in branch dev with no-ff.
-Add merge in branch dev.
+Add merge in branch dev whit fast forward.